idaholab/moose/framework/doc/content/syntax/Controls/index.md

 The control system in MOOSE has one primary purpose: +to modify input parameters during runtime of a MOOSE-based simulation+.

-## Creating a Controllable Parameter
+## Creating a Controllable Parameter id=sec:control-param

 The input parameters of objects you which to be controlled must: